juev/awesome-stars/README.md

 ## Go

+- [mitchellh/cli](https://github.com/mitchellh/cli) - A Go library for implementing command-line interfaces.
+- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers is a Golang library that providing a friendly API to run Docker container.
+It is designed to create runtime environment to use during your automatic tests.
+- [orlangure/gnomock](https://github.com/orlangure/gnomock) - Test your code without writing mocks with ephemeral Docker containers 📦 Setup popular services with just a couple lines of code ⏱️ No bash, no yaml, only code 💻
 - [posener/goreadme](https://github.com/posener/goreadme) - Generate readme file from Go doc.
 Now available as a Github action!
 - [ajeetdsouza/clidle](https://github.com/ajeetdsouza/clidle) - Play Wordle over SSH
 - [go-stack/stack](https://github.com/go-stack/stack) - Package stack implements utilities to capture, manipulate, and format call stacks.